-The FCM/HFCM should be drained at regular intervals or when the WATER IN FUEL light illuminates in the instrument cluster (E-Series) or when the WATER IN FUEL message appears in the message center (F-Super Duty).
+The FCM/HFCM should be drained at regular intervals or when the WATER IN FUEL light illuminates in the instrument cluster.

 The fuel injectors are located in the center of the combustion chambers in the cylinder head between the rocker arm assemblies.
 The glow plug system and fuel injection system are controlled through the Powertrain Control Module (PCM) and Fuel Injection Control Module (FICM) (6.0L engine only).